Inhibits bacterial growth to help protect against mesh contamination

 In an in vitro study, PROCEED Mesh demonstrated bacteriostatic properties against bacteria commonly found in surgical site infections (MRSA, MRSE, VRE, and E. coli)1*

-- In 2 studies of patients from the International Mesh Hernia Registry (IHMR), patients receiving hernia repair with PROCEED Mesh reported significant improvement in pain and movement limitations from baseline at 12 months postsurgery2,3*,**
+A study from the International Hernia Mesh Registry found that patients receiving open hernia repair with PROCEED® Surgical Mesh reported significant improvement in pain and movement limitations from baseline at 12 months postsurgery.2†

 *Data from a prospective, longitudinal study of 82 patients receiving open hernia repair using PROCEED Mesh from the IHMR.